John Meyler: 2018 season

 On 19 October 2017, Meyler was announced as the manager of the Cork senior hurling team for a two-year term after the stepping down of Kingston.
 His first match in charge was a 2-23 to 1-21 loss to Limerick in the pre-season Munster League.
 Cork later went undefeated in the new Munster Championship round robin.
 Meyler guided the team to their second successive Munster final, where they defeated Clare on 1 July 2018 to win the title by 2-24 to 1-19.
+Cork went on to lose the subsequent All Ireland Semi Final to Limerick after extra time.

 2019 season

 Prior to the start of the 2019 season, Meyler identified winning the All-Ireland Championship as his primary aim.
 His panel of players saw some changes in personnel with the retirement of Lorcán McLoughlin and the return of former captain Stephen McDonnell.
 Colm Spillane, Michael Cahalane, Mark Ellis and Darragh Fitzgibbon were also first-team absentees for the early part of the season due to a combination of injury, travel and club commitments.

 Cork began the season with back-to-back defeats by Clare and Waterford in the pre-season Munster Hurling League.
 Meyler's side later finished bottom of the Division 1A table of the National League with two wins from five matches and missed out on a place in the quarter-finals.
 On 16 March 2019, Cork ended their league campaign with a 2-15 to 1-16 defeat of Kilkenny in a play-off at Nowlan Park.
+Meyler resigned as Cork Senior Hurling team manager after a defeat to Kilkenny in the All Ireland Quarter Finals.